Barnard E. Bee

-Barnard Elliott Bee Jr. (February 8, 1824 - July 22, 1861) was a career United States Army officer and a Confederate States Army general during the American Civil War.
+Barnard Elliott Bee Jr. (February 8, 1824 - July 22, 1861) was a United States Army officer and a Confederate States Army general during the American Civil War.
 He was mortally wounded at the First Battle of Bull Run, one of the first general officers to be killed in the war.
 During that battle, he was responsible for inspiring the famous nickname for Brig.
-Gen. Thomas J. "Stonewall" Jackson.
+Gen. Thomas J. "Stonewall" Jackson by saying the famous line, "There stands Jackson like a stone wall".

 Early life

 Bee was born in Charleston, South Carolina on February 8, 1824.
 He was the son of Barnard E. Bee Sr., and Ann Wragg Fayssoux, both of whom came from prominent Charleston families of English descent.
 His mother's paternal line also included French Huguenots.
 In 1833, the Bee family moved to Pendleton, South Carolina, where the junior Bee attended the Pendleton Academy.

 In 1836, Bee's parents moved to Texas, which had achieved independence as the Republic of Texas.
 Bee remained in Pendleton living with his mother's three sisters to pursue his education.
 Bee graduated from the United States Military Academy on July 1, 1845, thirty-third in his class of forty-one and assigned as a brevet second lieutenant to the 3rd U.S. Infantry Regiment.
 He accumulated many demerits while at West Point, including several for chewing tobacco while on duty.
 Bee's first posting was to serve in the United States military occupation of Texas during the Mexican–American War.
 He was twice brevetted for gallantry in the War, first at Cerro Gordo to first lieutenant, where he was wounded, and then to captain at Chapultepec.

 Bee was posted after the war to garrison duty at Pascagoula, Mississippi, where he served as adjutant.
 From 1849 to 1855, he was on frontier duty in New Mexico.
 He was stationed primarily at Fort Fillmore near Las Cruces, New Mexico.
 In 1855, Bee was promoted to captain of Company D of the Tenth Infantry and posted to Fort Snelling, Minnesota.
 While at Fort Snelling, he met and married Sophia Elizabeth Hill, the sister of a fellow officer.
 In 1857, Bee's company took part in the Utah War, which involved confrontation with members of the Church of Jesus Christ of Latter-day Saints, also known as Mormons.
 He was placed in command of the Utah Volunteer Battalion and brevetted to the rank of lieutenant colonel.
 In 1860, Bee was posted to Fort Laramie, Wyoming, where he briefly served as the fort's commanding officer.

 Bee served as best man at the wedding of his West Point classmate Nathan G. Evans.